jsavoie/ipv6tracker/README.md

 This project is a collection of simple scripts to collect data IPv6 neightbors tables from various layer3 routers in your network.
 A description of files follows.

+I wrote this in perl in order to annoy everyone, but if there is strong interest I can rewrite in python.
+Benchmarks/speed seems pretty good, with addresses stored as binaries rather than strings.

 # Files that will run through cron
 - poll-ipv6-neighbors.pl : The core script that is run perodically and will scrap the IPv6 neighbors from either a fortigate or a cisco device.
 - expire-ipv6-entries.pl : Age out older entries from the database, the default is set to 30 days.